OpenWonderLabs/node-switchbot/README.md

 If no connection is established with the device, this method automatically establishes a connection with the device, then finally closes the connection.
 You don't have to call the [`connect()`](#SwitchbotDevice-connect-method) method in advance.

-When the Bot receives this command, the Bot's arm will be put down (stretched) regardless of the settings.
+When the Bot receives this command, the Bot's arm will be put down (stretched) regardless of the mode setting.

 ```javascript
 switchbot.discover({ model: 'H', quick: true }).then((device_list) => {